Pararchidendron

 Pararchidendron pruinosum is an Australian rainforest tree growing from the Shoalhaven River (34° S) in New South Wales to Herberton (17° S) in north Queensland.
-It is also found in New Guinea and Indonesia.
+It is also native to New Guinea and to Java, Sulawesi, and the Lesser Sunda Islands in Indonesia.
 Common names include Snow-wood, Tulip Siris and Monkey's Earrings.
+It is the sole species in genus Pararchidendron.

 The habitat of the Snow-wood is tropical, sub-tropical, warm temperate, littoral and riverine rainforest.
 Like most legume species, it fixes atmospheric nitrogen in the soil via its symbiotic partnership with root bacteria - trading the bacteria starches in exchange for nitrogen.
 It can be seen growing on sand within earshot of Seven Mile Beach, New South Wales.

 Description

 Snow-wood is a small to medium-sized tree, reaching 15 metres in height and a 35 cm in trunk diameter.
 The reddish trunk and lacy pinnate leaves give a pleasing appearance.

 The trunk of Pararchidendron pruinosum is cylindrical, and not buttressed at the base.
 The bark is dark reddish brown patterned with corky pustules.